Lapstone Zig Zag: Nineteenth century

 The rail route across the mountains extended as far as Wentworth Falls (then called "Weatherboard") by 1867 but the Lapstone Zig Zag, which included Lucasville station, soon ran into problems: the length of the top points and bottom points limited the length of trains and the single track meant that trains travelling in opposite directions had to stop at crossing points.
 The first crossing point after Lapstone Zig Zag was at Wascoe's Siding at what is now Glenbrook station.

-The Lapstone ZigZag was the first ZigZag constructed on any main-line railway anywhere in the world.
+The Lapstone Zig Zag was the first Zig Zag constructed on any main-line railway anywhere in the world.
 The idea on which Whitton built came from the Indian railways.
-A friend of his, Solomon Tredwell, had in 1859 started the construction of half a ZigZag (with a reversing line and stone viaducts) at Bhore Ghat on the Bombay to Poona line.
-Although Tredwell died in 1859, his widow saw the half ZigZag to completion in 1863, employing 42,000 men, and this feat was reported at some length in The Sydney Morning Herald on 3 July 1863.
+A friend of his, Solomon Tredwell, had in 1859 started the construction of half a Zig Zag (with a reversing line and stone viaducts) at Bhore Ghat on the Bombay to Poona line.
+Although Tredwell died in 1859, his widow saw the half Zig Zag to completion in 1863, employing 42,000 men, and this feat was reported at some length in The Sydney Morning Herald on 3 July 1863.
 Whitton knew of the conquering of the Bhore Ghat, which posed problems very comparable to the Lapstone Monocline, both from personal and public communications.
-The way in which he adapted the Indian experience into a full ZigZag, approached over an exquisite, and very cheap, sandstone viaduct, was a substantial feat in world terms of railway engineering.
+The way in which he adapted the Indian experience into a full Zig Zag, approached over an exquisite, and very cheap, sandstone viaduct, was a substantial feat in world terms of railway engineering.

 The single track contributed to a fatal accident at Emu Plains in 1878 where eastbound and westbound goods trains collided.

 In 1890 signal boxes were built at both Lower and Upper Points of the Zig Zag, this was to replace the operation of pointsmen using hand levers.

 The Glenbrook tunnel deviation

 Commissioner of Railways, E. M. Eddy, decided that the ZigZag should be replaced by the deviation including a tunnel, both built around 1890.
-The Lapstone ZigZag and Lucasville station were officially closed on 18 December 1892 and the rails were raised, after the completion of the Glenbrook Tunnel Deviation.
+The Lapstone Zig Zag and Lucasville station were officially closed on 18 December 1892 and the rails were raised, after the completion of the Glenbrook Tunnel Deviation.
 The Deviation soon experienced problems as it was built at the same too steep grade as the Zig Zag which caused the locomotives to slip in the tunnel, mostly due to water leaking onto the tunnel floor from nearby creek, and smoke also became a problem for uphill trains, as the tunnel was not designed to vent the smoke.

 The building of the tunnel is the subject of Arthur Streeton's famous painting Fire's On.